2024 Newcastle City Council election: Before the election

-On 26th April 2024, Newcastle's Evening Chronicle reported that Nick Kemp was to face a leadership challenge from Dan Greenhough, a councillor in Denton & Westerhope.
+On 26 April 2024, Newcastle's Evening Chronicle reported that Nick Kemp was to face a leadership challenge from Dan Greenhough, a councillor in Denton & Westerhope.
 This was the second year in a row that Kemp was reported to be facing a challenge from within his party, with Kenton councillor Ged Bell withdrawing a challenge in 2023.

 Kemp had originally served in the cabinet of former leader Nick Forbes until 2020 before resigning claiming he was being "undermined by constant sniping and personal animosities."
 In 2021, Kemp challenged Forbes for the leadership, losing the vote by 30 votes to 22.
-After Forbes was deselected by local members in 2022, Kemp assumed the leadership after defeating Clare Penny-Evans and Irim Ali in a two round contest.
+After Forbes was deselected by local members in 2022, Kemp assumed the leadership after defeating Clare Penny-Evans and Irim Ali in a two-round contest.

 This marked the third year in a row where a contest emerged between Kemp and allies of Nick Forbes, with Bell, Penny-Evans and Greenhough being viewed as allies of Forbes.
-The leadership would be contested at a group meeting on the 8th May 2024, six days after the election.
+The leadership would be contested at a group meeting on 8 May 2024, six days after the election.
 Kemp retained the leadership of the Labour group.